 - financial data to assist in the prudential supervision of home finance providers and administrators.
-A quarterly financial return is required, including a balance sheet and profit and loss account; - quarterly reporting of quantitative and qualitative data by all home finance providers and administrators to enable monitoring of compliance with the requirements of MCOB; - quarterly provision of qualitative home finance information by all home finance providers and administrators to enable the FSA to understand developments in the home finance markets as a whole, and to inform future policy developments and prudential supervision; and - quarterly information on fee tariff measures.
+A quarterly financial return is required, including a balance sheet and profit and loss account; - quarterly reporting of quantitative and qualitative data by all home finance providers and administrators to enable monitoring of compliance with the requirements of MCOB; - quarterly provision of qualitative home finance information by all home finance providers and administrators to enable the appropriate regulator to understand developments in the home finance markets as a whole, and to inform future policy developments and prudential supervision; and - quarterly information on fee tariff measures.

-The reporting requirements set out in the MLAR will enable the FSA to realise these information needs.
+The reporting requirements set out in the MLAR will enable the appropriate regulator to realise these information needs.
 In particular:

-Tables A to C: provide the framework for the FSA's financial

-monitoring and prudential supervision of home finance

-providers and administrators;
+Tables A to C: provide the framework for the appropriate regulator's financial monitoring and prudential supervision of home finance providers and administrators;

-Tables D to F: provide the framework for the provision of qualitative home finance information by home finance providers administering a home finance transaction activity.
+Tables D to F: provide the framework for the provision of qualitative home finance information by home finance providers monitoring of administering a home finance transaction activity.

-Table G, H: provides the framework for the FSA's monitoring of finance providers and administrators.
+Table G, H: provides the framework for the appropriate regulator's finance providers and administrators.